Treasurer David McRae

 State Treasurer David McRae

-David McRae is a fourth-generation Mississippian.
-His great-grandfather, Sam McRae, grew up on a farm in Rankin County and opened his first S.P.
+David McRae’s family has called Mississippi home for generations.
+His great-grandfather, Sam McRae, grew up on a farm in Rankin County and opened the first S.P.
 McRae department store in Jackson at the turn of the century.
-Dedicated to customer service, the store remained one of the premier department store chains in the southeast for more than 100 years.
+Built on a commitment to customer service, the company grew into one of the Southeast’s premier retail chains, serving shoppers for more than 100 years.

-During his tenure as Treasurer, McRae has been selected by his peers to serve on the Board of Directors for both the National Association of State Treasurers (NAST) and the National Association of State Auditors, Comptrollers and Treasurers (NASACT).
-Governor Tate Reeves also appointed McRae to the Balanced Budget Interstate Compact.
+McRae has been selected by his peers to serve on the Board of Directors for both the National Association of State Treasurers and the National Association of State Auditors, Comptrollers and Treasurers.
+He was also appointed by Governor Tate Reeves to the Balanced Budget Interstate Compact.

-Prior to serving as State Treasurer, McRae was involved in the family business, serving as Managing Partner of McRae Investments.
-He is active in civic and community organizations, including Habitat for Humanity, Friends of Children’s Hospital, and the American Heart Association.
+Before taking office, McRae worked in his family’s business as Managing Partner of McRae Investments.
+He remains active in civic life, supporting organizations such as Habitat for Humanity, Friends of Children’s Hospital, and the American Heart Association.

-McRae earned his law degree from Mississippi College, during which time he served as Chief Justice of the Honor Court.
-He is an active member of the Mississippi Bar Association.
-He lives in Ridgeland with his wife, Katherine, and their three children.
+McRae earned his law degree from Mississippi College, where he served as Chief Justice of the Honor Court.
+He is a member of the Mississippi Bar and lives in Ridgeland with his wife, Katherine, and their three children.